 Here we offer a few tips about choosing which claims to make and present a list of those claims for you to review.

 What claims can you make at an employment tribunal?

 Before you embark upon any process of negotiation, or on an employment tribunal claims process, it is important to know what claims you may have.

 There are dozens of claims that an employee can make against an employer in an employment tribunal, some of which are not common, but may nevertheless apply to you.

 How do you select which claims to make to a tribunal?

 Your selection of which claims you want to make to a tribunal against your employer must be determined first and foremost by whether or not you have sufficient and credible evidence to support those claims.

+Below is a list of claims that the employment tribunal has jurisdiction to hear.
 Any one of these claims, or a combination of two or more, can also be used as a point of negotiation to achieve a settlement agreement.

 Familiarise yourself with these claims and then make your initial selection based on the strength of the evidence you have.
 You can select more than one claim although all must be equally verifiable.

 List of employment tribunal claims